-For such purposes, the LECROSI defines "marketing" of fund interests as the advertising activity carried out on behalf of the collective investment institution or any other entity acting on its behalf or on behalf of any of its traders to solicit clients, so these clients contribute with funds, assets or rights.
+For such purposes, the Law 35/2003 of 4 November 2003 on collective investment undertakings ("LIIC") and the LECROSI defines "marketing" of fund interests as the advertising activity carried out on behalf of the collective investment institution or any other entity acting on its behalf or on behalf of any of its traders to solicit clients, so these clients contribute with funds, assets or rights.
 Hence, marketing activity entails making offers at the initiative of the fund managers or on their behalf.

-- Regulation (EU) 2019/1156 on facilitating cross-border distribution of collective investment undertakings, which is directly applicable in Spain, and - Directive (EU) 2019/1160 with regards to cross-border distribution of collective investment undertaking, transposed into Spanish law by means of the Royal Decree-Law 24/2021 without introducing any material amendment, entering into force on November 4, 2021, introduced new rules relating to the cross-border marketing and distribution of collective investment undertakings within the EU, which include, among others, a "pre-marketing" definition.
-In accordance with that, "pre-marketing" in Spain means the provision of information or communication, direct or indirect, on investment strategies or investment ideas by a management company, or on its behalf, to potential investors domiciled or with a registered office in the Spain in order to test their interest in a qualifying fund which is not yet established, or in a qualifying fund which is established, but not yet notified for marketing in Spain, and which in each case does not amount to an offer or placement to the potential investor to invest in the units or shares of that qualifying fund.
+- Regulation (EU) 2019/1156 on facilitating cross-border distribution of collective investment undertakings, which is directly applicable in Spain, and - Directive (EU) 2019/1160 with regards to cross-border distribution of collective investment undertaking, transposed into Spanish law by means of the Royal Decree-Law 24/2021 without introducing any material amendment, introduced new rules relating to the cross-border marketing and distribution of collective investment undertakings within the EU, which include, among others, a "pre-marketing" definition.
+In accordance with that, "pre-marketing" in Spain means the provision of information or communication, direct or indirect, on investment strategies or investment ideas by a management company, or on its behalf, to potential professional investors domiciled or with a registered office in Spain and in the rest of the European Union in order to test their interest in a qualifying fund which is not yet established, or in a qualifying fund which is established, but not yet notified for marketing in Spain or in the member State in which the professional investors are domiciled or have their registered office and which in each case does not amount to an offer or placement to the potential professional investor to invest in the units or shares of that qualifying fund.

-Consequently, the management companies of AIFs need to submit a pre-marketing notification form to the CNMV prior to engaging in pre-marketing activities in Spain.
-And any subscription of an investor within 18 months of the fund interests shall be considered marketing to which the registration procedure applies.
+Consequently, the management companies of AIFs need to submit a pre-marketing notification form to the CNMV prior to engaging in premarketing activities in Spain, and any subscription of an investor within 18 months of the fund interests shall be considered marketing to which the registration procedure applies.

-If a third country AIFM wishes to manage and market AIFs, regardless of whether they are open or closed-ended or EEA or Non-EEA, to either retail or professional investors located in Spain, an authorisation process must be carried out in order to legally offer those AIFs.
+If a third country AIFM wishes to manage and market AIFs, regardless of whether they are open or closed ended or EEA or Non EEA, to either retail or professional investors located in Spain, an authorisation process must be carried out in order to legally offer those AIFs.

 EEA and/or third country AIFMs established in Spain as a branch could be required to pay periodic fees depending on the regulated activities they are conducting there.
 However, such fees will not apply to AIFMs passported into Spain on a services basis.

 The CNMV does not charge an application fee for outward or inward AIFMD passport notifications.
 However, upon registration, AIFs will have to pay a lump sum of EUR 2,601.51 and from registration onwards an annual flat fee of EUR 3,121.81.